abundo/dnsmgr/README.md

 # DNSMGR

-Manage dns forward and reverse zonefiles, from a recordsfile
+Manage dns forward and reverse zonefiles, from one or multiple record files

 DNSMGR can be run as a standalone application, or used as a library from other applications.